leninaguitech/mi_bilbioteca/README.md

 Project 2: TripleTen – Mis Preferidos

 This projects will show the favorite topics about coding.
-The website was created using the following HTML and CSS topics:
+The website was created using the following HTML, CSS, GIT/GITHUB topics:

 - Flexbox
 - Meta tags and semantics tags